 [If you missed part 1 of our series on spectrum analysis be sure to check that out here.]

 Once your system is up and running properly you’ll want to keep it that way, especially while your show is live.
 So the next step in the process is to capture an Operational Scan on a spectrum analyzer.
-And with newly available low-cost spectrum analyzers like our RF Explorer Pro Audio Edition and the wireless microphone manufacturers' software packages, this should be well within the reach of all wireless mic users.
+And with newly available low-cost spectrum analyzers, like those from RF Explorer, and the wireless microphone manufacturers' software packages, this should be well within the reach of all wireless mic users.
 Flying blind is no longer an option with more devices competing for less spectrum.

 As opposed to our original Baseline Scan, which captures the environmental noise level, TV stations, and other third party sources present in the venue, an Operational Scan sees your environment through the eyes of your own antenna system.
 On your Operational Scans, the data displayed on your spectrum analyzer is now a real-time representation of what is happening in your system while the system is live.